GoogleCloudPlatform/anthos-samples/README.md

 #### Contributing to existing samples
 - Check for the section titled **'Contributing'** in the README specfic for that sample for details.

+---
+### Releases
+Please read the [Release Guidelines](/.github/release.md) document for details on how releases are managed for this repository.